AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/overview.md

 ## High-level instructions to create documentation for your source in Platform

 At a high level, to create documentation for your source, you need to create a fork of the Platform documentation repository and edit the provided documentation template in a new branch.
-Use the Adobe-provided template to create a new source page.
-Open a pull request (PR) when you are ready.
+Use the Adobe-provided template to create a new source page and open a pull request (PR) when you are ready.
 Instructions to do this are further below, in steps to create your new source page.

 ## Documentation template

 You can use a pre-filled [documentation template](./template.md) to assist in creating documentation for your source.
 Further below, you can find instructions on how to edit the template and open a pull request.
 Submitted documentation for your new source will be reviewed and published by the Adobe documentation team.

+You can also download the [documentation template here](../assets/template.zip).

 ## Create your new source page